bag3318/RockPaperScissors/docs/Comparing_Code.md

     ]
     LOSERS = WINNERS.map { |player_choice,computer_choice| [computer_choice,player_choice] } # flip the values in the WINNERS array, returning a loss
     INIT_STRINGS = [
-      ColorizedString["You are about to enter a rock-paper-scissors best of 3 match."].colorize(:green), ColorizedString["Press the return/enter key to continue..."].colorize(:green),
+      "You are about to enter a rock-paper-scissors best of 3 match.", "Press the return/enter key to continue...",
       ""
     ]
   end